 A writing intensive course designed to introduce students to ways of critically evaluating differing viewpoints on the meaning and social significance of art.
 Writing assignments provide opportunities to engage students in a critical examination of the power of images to promote certain social values and to shape viewers' understanding of themselves, their relations to others, and to the world around them.
+(The Fall term will focus on examples from the Ancient, Medieval and Renaissance periods.)
 (Writing-intensive.)
 (Proseminar.)
 Open to first- and second-year students only.
 Maximum enrollment, 16.
-McEnroe and Pokinski.
+Cosgriff and Pokinski.

 An introduction to the traditional arts of India, China and Japan.
 Discussion focusing on the cultural and aesthetic values, religio-philosophical beliefs and historical conditions informing the practice of art and its reception within these cultures.
 Goldberg.

 How do you read images with(in) books?
 Can images persuade, seduce, or even lead the narrative astray?
 Drawing from the works on text and image from Visual Culture scholars, this interdisciplinary course focuses on visual textuality—the ‘book’ as a visible object of cultural consumption and production in the West and Mediterranean.
 Students will undertake the task of understanding and analyzing this multifaceted art form by examining illuminated manuscripts, woodcuts, printed texts, and illustrations (Duc de Berry, Goya, Max Ernst, Edward Gorey, Orhan Pamuk).
 (Intermedia, history) (Same as Art History 220).
 (Same as Literature and Creative Writing 220.)
 N Serrano.